User0332/UntypedScript/README.md

 export main
 ```

-Compile it with `utsc -e helloworld.uts` and run `helloworld.exe`!
+Compile it with `utsc -e helloworld.uts` and run `helloworld.exe`, or just run `utsc -r helloworld.uts`!
 (You need NASM and MinGW installed - currently only tested on Windows)

 ## Next on the list to do: